Nutrition for Lung Cancer

 - Cooked or canned fruit with the skin and seeds removed such as applesauce, canned peaches or bananas

-- Breads, crackers and pasta made with refined white flour
+- Bread, crackers and pasta made with refined white flour

 - Oatmeal and cream of wheat